openwisp/docker-openwisp/docs/developer/instructions.rst

 - ``make stop``: Stop OpenWISP containers on your server.
 - ``make develop``: Bundle all the commands required to build the images and run containers.
-- ``make runtests``: Run test cases to ensure all services are working.
+- ``make runtests``: Start containers and run test cases to ensure all services are working.
+It stops containers after the test suite passes.
 - ``make clean``: Aggressively purge all containers, images, volumes, and networks related to ``docker-openwisp``.